Medivh-C/fast-ssh/README.md

-# fast-ssh
+# Fast SSH

+ It is specifically provided for Mac, because there are many apps that can log in to remote servers on windows.

- The method of logging in to the computer is similar to the bastion machine selection interface, just select the desired computer serial number.
+ The method of logging in to the remote server is similar to the bastion machine selection interface, just select the desired computer serial number.
 Including ssh and sftp.

+## Installation
+ *Depends on `expect`, please install `expect` first.*

+ The following are the installation steps:
+ 1. brew install expect
+ 2. ./install.sh

+## Add hosts
+ 1. cd ~//fast-ssh/bastion
+ 2. ./fast-ssh.sh -a

+## Usage
+ 1. cd ~//fast-ssh/bastion
+ 2. ./fast-ssh.sh